basho/basho_docs/source/languages/en/riak/ops/running/nodes/adding-removing.md

 committing the changes.

-After staging each of the cluster nodes with `riak-admin cluster join` commands, the next step in forming a cluster is to review the proposed plan of changes.
+After staging each of the cluster nodes with `riak-admin cluster join` commands, as in the section above, the next step in forming a cluster is to review the proposed plan of changes.
 This can be done with the `riak-admin cluster plan` command, which is shown in the example below.

 ```
 =============================== Staged Changes ================================